top of page

 When Your Mind and Body Tell Different Stories

-When I say trauma, I'm not just referring to major life-threatening events.
-Trauma is relative and can be understood more broadly as anything our body didn't have the capacity to deal with at the time it happened.
-This includes overwhelming stress, medical procedures, accidents, emotional neglect, or even seemingly smaller incidents that left us feeling helpless or unsafe.
-These experiences continue to live as responses in our nervous system, even years later.
+When I use the word trauma, I am not only referring to life-threatening events.
+Trauma can be understood more broadly as anything the nervous system did not have the resources to process at the time.
+This can include chronic stress, medical procedures, accidents, emotional neglect, or experiences that left you feeling helpless or alone.
+These moments do not disappear just because time has passed.
+They often remain as patterns of response in the nervous system.

 The Importance of Feeling Safe and Grounded